-- In order to approve the provision of non-audit services by KPMG, an assessment is made as to whether the audit firm is best suited to provide such services.
-Prior to each of the meetings of the committee discussing the engagement of KPMG for the provision of non-audit services, the following was made available to the committee: a letter from KPMG addressed to the chair of the committee in order to request approval for the provision of the service in question and for the auditor to confirm that the provision of this service would not disqualify it or threaten its independence; and a presentation by the Internal Audit Area describing the main characteristics and terms and conditions of the service, and confirming whether the provision thereof by the auditor has been pre-approved by the audit and compliance committee of the company receiving the service or, if applicable, of the parent country subholding company.
+As regards the performance of the duties of the Audit and Risk Supervision Committee (the "Committee") relating to the provision of non-audit services by the KPMG group, it should be noted, as indicated in section C.1.30 of this report, that in order to approve the aforementioned provision of services, an evaluation was made as to whether the audit firm was the most suitable to provide them.
+Prior to each of the meetings of the Committee discussing the engagement of KPMG for the provision of non-audit services, the following was made available to the committee: (i) a letter from KPMG addressed to the chair of the Committee in order to request approval for the provision of the service in question, in which the statutory auditor confirmed that the provision of this service would not disqualify it or threaten its independence; and (ii) a presentation by the Internal Audit Area describing the main characteristics and terms and conditions of the service, stating that the provision thereof did not threaten the independence of the auditor and confirming that it had been pre-approved by the audit and compliance committee of the company receiving the service or, if applicable, of the parent country subholding company.

-Finally, at its meeting of 19 December 2016, the committee agreed to pre-authorise the statutory auditor to carry out the following actions, as it considered them to be unquestionably related to the audit of accounts: (i) the preparation of comfort letter and, where appropriate, consent letters for securities issues; (ii) the issue of reports on compliance with ratios linked to financing agreements; and (iii) the performance of limited reviews of interim financial statements.
-Therefore, the engagement of KPMG for the provision of such services was deemed to have been approved by the committee, so that the committee should henceforth only be informed of the commencement of the provision of such services at its next meeting (to take note of this and to verify that the limits on the fees that the statutory auditor may charge for the provision of additional services are not exceeded).
+Finally, at its meeting of 19 December 2016, the Committee agreed to pre-authorise the statutory auditor to carry out the following activities, as it considered them to be unquestionably related to the audit of accounts: (i) the preparation of comfort letters and, where appropriate, consent letters for securities issues; (ii) the issue of reports on compliance with ratios linked to financing agreements; and (iii) the performance of limited reviews of interim financial statements.
+Therefore, the engagement of KPMG for the provision of such services was deemed to have been approved by the committee, so that the Committee henceforth only needs to be informed of the commencement of the provision of such services at its next meeting (to take note of this and to verify that the limits on the fees that the statutory auditor may charge for the provision of additional services are not exceeded).